magento/merchdocs/src/sales-channels/amazon/amazon-pre-setup-tasks.md

 **Set your Amazon Seller Central Region to Inactive.**

-To help facilitate error-free data transition during integration, we highly recommend setting your Amazon region to "Inactive" status in Settings > Account Info > Vacation Settings.
+To help facilitate error-free data transition during integration, we highly recommend setting your Amazon region to `Inactive` status in Settings > Account Info > Vacation Settings.
 Refer to [Amazon: Listing Status for Vacations][11]{: target="_blank"}.
-Once your setup is complete, change the status back to "Active" in Amazon.
+Once your setup is complete, change the status back to `Active` in Amazon.

 ![]({{ site.baseurl }}{% link images/images/btn-next.png %}){: .Inline} [**Continue to Verify API Key**]({{ site.baseurl }}{% link sales-channels/amazon/amazon-verify-api-key.md %})